Bodyjar: Side projects

 At the beginning of 2007, Baines and Wakker launched a side project called Cola Wars, a moniker that Baines has used for various projects since 1999—Mark Brunott (Automan, The Volume10, and Steelbirds) and Mikey Juler (ex-For Amusement Only) completed the lineup.
 The band have played under other pseudonyms, such as "Daughters of the Rich" and "William Shatner's Dacks".

 Read's and Relf's side project is called Burn The City, which also involves a former member of Australian band One Dollar Short on drums.

 Personal lives

 Shane Wakker is from the Victorian town of Moe.
-Cameron Baines's wedding to partner Regan occurred in late April 2012.
+Cameron Baines's wedding to wife Regan occurred in late April 2012.

-Since 2016, Cameron has operated Locality Store in Greensborough, which sells skateboards and equipment, music, and apparel.
+Since 2016, Baines has operated Locality Store in Greensborough, which sells skateboards and equipment, music, and apparel.